mbrukman/cloud-launcher/README.md

 This is a one-time setup for each Google Cloud Platform project you want to use with Cloud Launcher.

-* Modify `src/settings.sh` to specify a Google Cloud Platform project you have access to that has GCE enabled
+* Modify [`src/settings.sh`](src/settings.sh) to specify a Google Cloud Platform project you have access to that has GCE enabled.

 * Create a directory to store your credentials and set appropriate permissions: